v-prashant/sneakers_app/README.md

 - Search feature to filter sneakers.

-- View the details of a selected sneaker, including its title, name, image, brand, year of release, and price.
+- View the details of a selected sneaker, including its title, name, image, size, color, and price.

 - Add selected sneakers to a checkout cart.

 - Remove items from the checkout cart.

-- Display all sneakers in the checkout cart with their image and price.
+- Display all sneakers in the checkout cart with its title, name, image, size, color, and price.

 - Display the total price of all sneakers in the checkout cart.